Chart Color Schemes

 Port Hedland has shown very soft population growth performance across periods assessed by AreaSearch

-Port Hedland's population was around 4,484 as of February 2026.
-This showed an increase of 231 people since the 2021 Census, which reported a population of 4,253 people.
-The change was inferred from the estimated resident population of 4,352 in June 2024 and an additional 82 validated new addresses since the Census date.
-This resulted in a density ratio of 47 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 62.6% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Port Hedland's population is around 4,484 as of Feb 2026.
+This reflects an increase of 231 people (5.4%) since the 2021 Census, which reported a population of 4,253 people.
+The change is inferred from the estimated resident population of 4,352 from the ABS as of June 2024 and an additional 82 validated new addresses since the Census date.
+This population level equates to a density ratio of 47 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 62.6% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, they used ABS' Greater Capital Region projections from 2023 based on 2022 data.
-Considering projected demographic shifts, the population is expected to increase by just below the median of non-metropolitan areas nationally, growing by 385 persons to 2041.
-This reflects an overall increase of 5.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, a population increase just below the median of non-metropolitan areas nationally is expected, with the area expected to grow by 385 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.6% in total over the 17 years.

 Frequently Asked Questions - Population